vijayarun00100/Sehyogini/README.md

 ## Features 🚀

 ### 1. Community
-Join our vibrant community of single mothers where you can share experiences, seek advice, and build meaningful connections with like-minded individuals.
+Join our vibrant community of single mothers where you can share experiences, seek advice, and build meaningful connections with like-minded individuals for better and strong future.

 ### 2. Job Opportunities 💼
 Explore job opportunities tailored for single mothers.
 We understand the unique challenges faced by single moms in the workforce, and we strive to provide job listings that accommodate their needs and schedules.